Does your brand have a unique voice, one that demands attention, that tells a story?

 4. Build Examples, Outlines, & Templates

-5. Ensure Your Brand Voice Guidelines Translate Well into Content
+5. Ensure Your Brand Voice Guidelines Translate Well to Content

 6. Refine & Refocus in Small Increments

-7. Add the Supplementary TouchesOnly 6 out of 10 marketers believe their brand is aligned with the direction of their company.
+7. Add the Supplementary Touches77% of brands have issues with off-brand content and struggle to maintain consistency in branding.
 Are you on the right track?
-Read @JuliaEMcCoy's 7-step guide on building brand voice guidelines Click To Tweet
+Read this 7-step guide on building brand voice guidelines ✅ Click To Tweet

 You’re busy.
 You’ve got products to sell, subscribers to gain, and numerous other goals to meet.
 Why should you invest time in creating a brand voice?
 Because it can help you meet those goals.